Monday, February 19, 2007

 Suddenly, and without warning, the boom is lowered.
 Baldness!!!!

-Thanks for tuning in, I'll post more cartoons next week.
+Thanks for tuning in.
 I can't wait to see how it all develops (even though I was there at the time).

 Stay warm,